iechor/docs/content/network/drivers/bridge.md

 which forwards traffic between network segments.
 A bridge can be a hardware device or a software device running within a host machine's kernel.

-In terms of Docker, a bridge network uses a software bridge which lets containers connected to the same bridge network communicate, while providing isolation from containers that aren't connected to that bridge network.
-The Docker bridge driver automatically installs rules in the host machine so that containers on different bridge networks can't communicate directly with each other.
+In terms of iEchor, a bridge network uses a software bridge which lets containers connected to the same bridge network communicate, while providing isolation from containers that aren't connected to that bridge network.
+The iEchor bridge driver automatically installs rules in the host machine so that containers on different bridge networks can't communicate directly with each other.

-Bridge networks apply to containers running on the same Docker daemon host.
+Bridge networks apply to containers running on the same iEchor daemon host.
-For communication among containers running on different Docker daemon hosts, you can either manage routing at the OS level, or you can use an [overlay network](overlay.md).
+For communication among containers running on different iEchor daemon hosts, you can either manage routing at the OS level, or you can use an [overlay network](overlay.md).

-When you start Docker, a [default bridge network](#use-the-default-bridge-network) (also called `bridge`) is created automatically, and newly-started containers connect to it unless otherwise specified.
+When you start iEchor, a [default bridge network](#use-the-default-bridge-network) (also called `bridge`) is created automatically, and newly-started containers connect to it unless otherwise specified.
 You can also create user-defined custom bridge networks. **User-defined bridge networks are superior to the default `bridge`